 In 2004, Matthew founded Steps For Living (which became I'm Too Young For This!
 Cancer Foundation in 2007 and then Stupid Cancer in 2012), a progressive social enterprise that linked his worlds of music, cancer advocacy, consumer health marketing and technology to ensure that people like he, his wife, brother and parents would have the opportunity to benefit from community and support resources they only wished they had in 1995.

 Today, Stupid Cancer is the largest nonprofit of its kind in the United States.
 Hailed as "the dominant youth cancer nonprofit" by MTV, Stupid Cancer's global following would not be possible without its millions of subscribers, friends, fans, readers, listeners and members.
 A hip and edgy lifestyle brand for the youth culture, the foundation has been recognized as a innovator at the nexus of social media, youth culture and digital health, garnering international accredidation throughout the cancer continuum.
 In addition to being named a TIME Magazine Best 50 Website, the organization was named a Top 10 Healthcare Blog for 2010 by FOX News and accredited by the Washington Post as "an unparalleled resource for cancer patients in their teens, 20s and 30s."

-Over the past seven years of operation, the foundation has forged alliances with national public health institutions and young adult advocacy organizations, launched the Web's premiere young adult community resource website, organized the first national coalition of young adult musician-survivors, nationalized an annual young adult cancer conference, connected thousands of cancer centers to it's resources and socially mobilized hundreds of thousands to a progressive new movement that is demanding change from an establishment that they have been ignored by for far too long.
+Over the past eight years of operation, Stupid Cancer has forged alliances with national public health institutions and young adult advocacy organizations, launched the Web's premiere online young adult resource community, produced more than a dozen annual young adult cancer conferences, innovated social media and mobile health platforms for improved patient outcomes, connected thousands of cancer centers to it's resources and socially mobilized millions to a progressive new movement that is demanding change from an establishment that they have been ignored by for far too long.